How To Handle An Inherited Lease?

 Alternatively, as long as the existing lease agreement doesn’t have any majorly problematic clauses (that’s what the lawyer is for), you could more simply modify it.
 You have a few options for altering a lease mid-term, but the two most common are using lease addendums and amendments.
 In either case, you may need to resort to some sort of incentive for the tenant (under most circumstances, they have no legal obligation to sign an addendum).

-You should now have a better idea of what to expect when you decide to buy a property with inherited leases.
+You should now have a better idea of what to expect when you decide to buy a property with an inherited lease.
 Arm yourself with the right questions and have your team ready to make the transfer go smoothly.
 Time spent in preparation will benefit both you and your new tenants.

 For more interesting articles on managing your properties, or dealing with plumbing problems be sure to subscribe to our blog, like us on Facebook and follow us on LinkedIn.
 And, don’t forget to share your thoughts in the comments!